 either conduct probation or academic integrity violations

-Information Session Presentation for further details about the
+presented to nominees for further details about the application

 In collaboration with many faculty members and the student body,